 Some States in the USPACOM AOR have adopted deliberate strategies vis-a-vis the United States to try to manipulate international law to achieve desired ends.
 Such strategies are infinitely more achievable when working within the customary international law realm, versus the realm of treaty-based law.
-By joining the Con-vention, we greatly reduce this interpretive maneuver space of others and we place ourselves in a much stronger position to demand adherence by others to the rules contained in the Convention-rules that we have been following, protecting, and promoting from the outside for many decades.
+By joining the Convention, we greatly reduce this interpretive maneuver space of others and we place ourselves in a much stronger position to demand adherence by others to the rules contained in the Convention-rules that we have been following, protecting, and promoting from the outside for many decades.

 Additionally, while Convention or treaty-based international law is less subject to change and interpretation, it is not immune from change.
 Parties can collectively agree to change the rule-set in a treaty or adopt particular interpretations of its provisions, in accordance with the terms of the treaty.
-Given that over 160 nations are currently parties to the Convention, if the rule-set were to change, we might no longer be able to argue that the existing, favorable set of rules under the Conven-tion reflects customary international law.
+Given that over 160 nations are currently parties to the Convention, if the rule-set were to change, we might no longer be able to argue that the existing, favorable set of rules under the Convention reflects customary international law.
 We would be forced to either accept the new rule-set or act as a persistent objector, either of which would come with its own risks.
 Moreover, our continued status as a nonparty allows states an enhanced abilrisks.
-Moreover, our continued status as a nonparty allows states an enhanced aoli-ity to co-opt the existing text of the Convention and attempt to re-interpret its rules contrary to the original intent that we and other maritime powers helped to nego-tiate.
-It would be much more beneficial for the United States to lead the inter-national community in this crucial area of international law from within the Convention, rather than from the outside.
-In the past, questions have been raised about whether U.S. accession would harm or otherwise underwise our courtie interprets.
-It is important to answer these quesor otherwise undermine our security interests.
-It is important to answer these ques-
+Moreover, our continued status as a nonparty allows states an ennanced aniity to co-opt the existing text of the Convention and attempt to re-interpret its rules contrary to the original intent that we and other maritime powers helped to negotiate.
+It would be much more beneficial for the United States to lead the international community in this crucial area of international law from within the Convention, rather than from the outside.

-Will accession to the Convention force us to surrender U.S. jurisdiction over mili-tary vessels?
+In the past, questions have been raised about whether U.S. accession would harm at the arrive underwise and acquirity interests.
+It is important to answer these questions have been raised about whether U.S. accession would harm or otherwise undermine our security interests.
+It is important to answer these questions directly and factually.
+Questions include the following: Will accession to the Convention force us to surrender U.S. jurisdiction over military vessels?
 The answer is "No." The Convention specifically preserves the sovereign immunity of warships and exempts them from the exercise of foreign jurisdiction.
 Given that the Convention is clear on this point, exclusive U.S. jurisdiction over our warships would be better protected through accession than is currently the

 Will accession restrict U.S. military operations and activities?
-Here again, the an-swer is "No." The Convention in no way restricts our ability or legal right to conduct military activities in the maritime domain.
-As stated by the Secretary of Defense, "U.S. accession to the Convention preserves our freedom of navigation and overflight rights as bedrock treaty law-the firmest possible legal foundation for these activities.
+Here again, the answer is "No." The Convention in no way restricts our ability or legal right to conduct military activities in the maritime domain.
+As stated by the Secretary of Defense, "U.S. accession to the Convention preserves our freedom of navigation and overflight rights as bedrock treaty law-the firmest possible legal foundation for these cluding military activities by government vessels and aircraft."

-Will accession subject the U.S. military to the jurisdiction of international courts?
-Again, the answer is "No." The Convention specifically permits nations to exempt from international dispute resolution, "disputes concerning military activities, including military activities by government vessels and aircraft."
 State Parties individually determine what constitute "military activities."
 Current and former leadership within the U.S. Government have given repeated assurances that the United States would take full advantage of this clause in its accession documents to exempt U.S. military activities and protect them from the jurisdiction of international courts and tribunals.
 In fact, this is specifically outlined in this Committee's Draft Resolution of Advice and Consent of 2007 and continues to be supported by the current administration.